Njunge11/skinbestie-coach-app/docs/CONSUMER_AUTH_API.md

 **Flow:**
 1. Call this endpoint with user's email
-2. Send `code` to user via SMS or email
+2. **Code is automatically sent via email** (Resend)
-3. User enters code → verify with endpoint #6
+3. User enters code from email → verify with endpoint #6

+**Important:**
+- The actual 6-digit code is **NOT returned** in the response (security)
+- The code is sent directly to the user's email
+- Email sent using SkinBestie branded template

 **Example:**
 ```bash